Laparoscopic Sleeve Gastrectomy Surgery

 sleeve patients who failed to lose weight after the original surgery.

-For example, this 30 year
+following 30 year

 Gastrectomy is a combination of two Latin words: gastro,